UBT-AI2/rk/README.md

 Coding style
 ============

-All source codes should be formatted with GNU indent using the options in the included `.indent.pro` file before commit.
+All C source codes should be formatted with GNU indent using the options in the included `.indent.pro` file before commit.
+Similarly, Perl source codes should be formatted with perltidy using the options in the included `perltidy.conf` file before commit.
 You can run `make indent` to format all source codes.

 License